 - sounds of congestion in the heart and lungs

-- swelling of the (jugular) vein in the neck
+- swelling of the jugular veins in the neck

 - swelling of the legs, ankles, and feet

-- Chest X-rays can show if the heart is already enlarged.
-X-rays can also reveal any pulmonary congestion or pleural effusions (fluid in the lungs).
-These are all common in alcoholic cardiomyopathy.
+- Chest X-rays or chest CT scan can show if the heart is already enlarged.
+They can also reveal any congestion or fluid in the lungs.
+These are all common signs of alcoholic cardiomyopathy.

 - an enlarged heart